 This CONDA Cotton Canvas apron offers a flattering shape and is comfortable as you’re crafting your clay.
 The apron is made from canvas, which is easy to clean and features an extra-long neck.
 The neck is made from cotton.
 I would have liked the neck strap to be a bit thicker.

 What’s more, it comes with three pockets: One pocket on each side and another one over the chest.
-The pockets are a good size which will come in quite handy when you need to hold several tools while you’re working in your pottery studio.
+The pockets are a good size that will come in handy when you need to hold several tools while working in your pottery studio.

-Despite this apron being our budget pick, it does quite well in terms of durability.
+Despite this apron being my budget pick, it does quite well in terms of durability.
 The cotton canvas used to make this apron is not waterproof, but both durable and absorbent.

-It’s easy to wash and long-lasting so that you can use the apron for quite some time.
+It’s easy to wash and long-lasting, so you can use the apron for quite some time.